FlipperMCE/flippermce.github.io/docs/features.md

 *Note: Make sure there is an empty line at the end of the ini file.*

+If you want to use a preconfigured mapping containing all known Cross-Save Titles, feel free to download [this file](assets/Game2Folder.ini) by *R3Z3N*.

 ## Settings File

 FlipperMCE generates a settings file (`.flippermce/settings.ini`) that allows you to edit some settings through your computer.
 This is useful when using one SD card with multiple FlipperMCE devices.